thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 20 December 2022
+### Daily Rundown on Wednesday, 21 December 2022

-- The average temperature today is 8.93˚C;
+- The average temperature today is 8.67˚C;
-- With highs of 12.34˚C and lows of 5.23˚C.
+- With highs of 8.85˚C and lows of 5.36˚C.
 - You can expect heavy intensity rain for the day.

 <!-- weather_marker ends -->